tldr-pages/tldr/pages/common/pngquant.md

 `pngquant {{path/to/file.png}} --output {{path/to/file.png}}`

-- Compress a PNG and show progress:
+- Compress a specific PNG and show progress:

 `pngquant --verbose {{path/to/file.png}}`